agude/agude.github.io/_drafts/2018-12-07-python_patterns_named_tuples.md

 categories: python_patterns
 ---

-{% include lead_image.html %}
+\\ include lead_image.html %}

 If you are working with ordered data in Python, odds are you are going to use a [sequence][seq].
-Lists and tuples are simple: they provide a method to iterate over their data in order, they're built-in to Python and so available everywhere, and many third-party libraries require an object with the same sort of signature.
+Lists and tuples are simple: they provide a method to iterate over their data in order, they're built-in to Python and so available everywhere, and many third-party libraries require you to use an object with the same sort of signature.
 They work great when your data is simple.

 [seq]: https://docs.python.org/3.7/library/stdtypes.html#sequence-types-list-tuple-range